• Skip to primary navigation

 • Let the cookies cool on the baking tray for at least 5 minutes (nearer to 10 minutes is ideal) before trying to move them onto a cooling rack.
 Otherwise they will be too soft and will break or stick to the baking paper.

 • The white chocolate drizzle on top is optional.
-Or you could dip half of the cookie in white chocolate, or add a circle of white chocolate on top of the cookie and some sprinkles too!
+Or you could dip half of the cookie in white chocolate, or add a circle of white chocolate on top of the cookie and some red sprinkles too!

 Eton Mess Cookies